 The differences between the time people actually work and the annual average compensation (annual average gross salary plus employer's social contributions) is calculated so as to obtain an adjusted annual average compensation.
-Indeed, to put the compensation of employees reported on a comparable basis across countries, the differences in the working time (number of hours worked per week in the civil service, the legal or average holiday entitlement, and the number of days that apply to the civil service) are used for the calculation of the adjusted annual average compensation.

-For all managers (namely D1, D2, D3 and D4 positions), since weekly working times apply very unevenly to this category of employees, data was adjusted only for holidays.
+Indeed, to put the compensation of employees reported on a comparable basis across countries, the differences in the working time (number of hours worked per week in the civil service, the legal or average holiday entitlement as specified in the work contract, and the number of public holidays per year that apply to the civil service) are used for the calculation of the adjusted annual average compensation.
+For all managers (namely D1, D2, D3 and D4 positions), since weekly working times apply very unevenly to this category of employees data was adjusted only for holidays.